new-coyote/nuevo-coyote/site/post/5-lessons-from-decolonizing-management-part-2.md

 When preparing for a change, be realistic rather than optimistic.
 Avoid sharing worst-case scenarios with anyone but fellow decision makers, but do plan ahead.
 For example, if you have the resources to overstaff, do so in case you lose crucial staff during transition and need to fill those gaps.

 Most importantly, listen to your staff, take their feelings into account, and don't push them - or yourself - into burnout with overwork.
+Burnout does not lead to good decision-making.

 **Why Sign Up for Decolonizing Management?**